 “Wait up, Harry.
 Just thought I’d tell you, we did it.”
 George smiled at Harry who stared back, though tired, with blissful disbelief.

 “Works like a charm."
 George said with a wink.
 "They’re placing the enchantment around the Ministry as we speak.
 By the way, do you mind if I could just go straight to yours, meet Angie and Charlie there?”

-“Uh, yeh sure.”
+“Uh, yeah sure.”
 Harry replied in a wearily happy tone.
-“I would have thought Ginny would’ve thought it too late though.”
+“I would’ve thought Ginny would think it too late though.”